gondzo/NTL-Solution-Mechanism-Guide/README.md

 To start the application just execute `docker-compose up` in the base directory.
 Application will be available on http://localhost:APP_PORT

 ### Generating sample data
-To generate sample data, after starting the application, in a new terminal run `docker-compose exec app node generateData.js` or `docker-compose exec app node generateFrontendData.js` or `docker-compose exec app node generaterealFrontendData.js`
+To generate sample data, after starting the application, in a new terminal run `docker-compose exec app node generateRealFrontendData.js`

 ## Openshift deployment